◊ Abdominal Wall Affwctions & Hernia ◊

 1-Contraction of the hernial ring by inflammatory swelling near the neck of the hernia

-3-Distension so that the hernial ring acts as a ligature
+3-Distension of hernia contents so that the hernial ring acts as a ligature

 4-Twisting of hernial contents